CULMINATING EXPERIENCE PROCEDURES

-A student must be enrolled in courses to have automatic library privileges.
+NOTE: A student must be enrolled in courses to have automatic library privileges.
 If you receive an "RP" (Report in Progress) for your Culminating Experience course and are not enrolled in any other courses, you must contact your graduate advisor to request a memo on letterhead to receive library privileges.
 Please submit your department memo to the book checkout desk. **This memo must be renewed each semester until you are ready to apply for graduation.

 Students admitted or re-admitted to a Graduate Program in the Fall 2008 or later must adhere to the Continuous Enrollment Policy as stated in the bulletin.
 After the semester of enrollment in the Culminating Experience and the subsequent semester, all graduate students are required to maintain continuous enrollment through the College of Extended Learning (CEL) until the degree is earned.